-As Tamat finished putting together the jury-rigged pattern enhancer in the gallery foyer, Miral locked on the the weather balloon’s transceiver.
-Its sensors were delivering data incessantly, even though it was difficult to makes sense of the mercurial alphanumerics.
+As Tamat finished putting together the jury-rigged pattern enhancer in the gallery foyer, Miral locked on the weather balloon’s transceiver.
+Its sensors were delivering data incessantly, even though it was difficult to make sense of the mercurial alphanumerics.
 The Denobulan’s eyes grew wider.
 She yelled, “Lieutenant Tamat.
 I’ve locked on to a transporter pad.
 Everything’s being destroyed.
 We have to beam out now.”

 Tamat had placed his four pattern enhancers in a square configuration.
 Each side was 3 metres in length.
-Dr. Suuronen was helping to get the injured scientists into field generated by the four pattern enhancers.
+Dr. Suuronen was helping to get the injured scientists into the field generated by the four pattern enhancers.

 Promptly, Tamat activated his devices and called everyone into the space between the enhancer pylons.